Shambhala Warrior and Nature Camp

 Location: Manitou Land – 300 Sunset Lake Rd, Williamsville, VT (within 20 minutes of downtown Brattleboro)

-Amy Hyatt, Diana Silvestri and potential other staff are offering a week of aikido training (a traditional Japanese Martial art, translates as “way of harmony”) and nature awareness in the woods designed for youth ages 9-15 years old.
+Amy Hyatt with Ashley Bies and other assistants are offering a week of aikido training (a traditional Japanese Martial art, translates as “way of harmony”) and nature awareness in the woods designed for youth ages 9-15 years old.
 Aikido, like most martial arts, began in nature and was guided by observing animals, birds, rocks, wind, rivers, trees and becoming attuned with the energies of life.
 We will also work on our scout skills – our ability to move through the woods quietly and to sneak up on each other, maybe even a coyote!
 As Shambhala Warriors, we will train for compassion and insight into Life – and have fun, joy, and wonder as we explore nature and the martial arts.

 Amy has been training in aikido since 1998, holds the rank of shodan (1st level black belt) and has been sanctioned by her Sensei to teach aikido.
 She has been teaching nature awareness & survival skills since 2002.
-Amy will be joined by other staff and volunteers to create an awesome week of summer camp!!
+Amy will be joined by Ashley Bies, other staff and volunteers, to create an awesome week of summer camp!!

 Camp activities include: